Regina Ip: Ministerial career

 In August 1996, she was appointed Director of Immigration – a post usually filled by officials from within the Immigration Department.
 She was the first woman to hold the post, and continued until after the 1997 handover.
 While she held that post, the UK government decided to grant full British citizenship for 50,000 Hong Kong families.
 She was also head of immigration during the right of abode saga, when the Hong Kong government requested the National People's Congress in Beijing to intervene after the courts ruled against the government, essentially granting the Hong Kong government the ability to simply ignore the court's ruling after it granted right of abode to the children of Hong Kong residents who held right of abode whether or not those children were born in Hong Kong.

 In July 1998, Ip was appointed to the post of Secretary for Security – again, the first woman to hold that post.
 She became the first government minister to "declare her political stance".

 Ip became one of the so-called 14 principal officials and a member of the Executive Council during Tung Chee-hwa's second term in government on 1 July 2002.
 She was well known at that time as a hawkish, uncompromising figure in the Government, with some describing her as "a staunch, arrogant, authoritarian and yet outspoken bureaucrat".
 As security minister, she promoted the adoption of the controversial Article 23 of Hong Kong's Basic Law.
 After massive public protests and the government's withdrawal of the proposed national security legislation, Ip resigned from office on 25 June 2003, citing personal reasons.

 Political career

 In 2003, Ip returned to Stanford University to pursue a master's degree in East Asian Studies, with Larry Diamond as her supervisor.
 Her thesis, Hong Kong: Case Study in Democratic Development in Transitional Society, reportedly expressed admiration for a bicameral system and suggested that political parties in Hong Kong be strengthened and be more inclusive.
 She returned to Hong Kong in 2006.
 She set up a policy think tank, Savantas Policy Institute, giving rise to media speculation that she was planning to run for the office of Chief Executive sometime in the future.
 In September 2007, she declared her intention to run for the Legislative Council in the Hong Kong Island by-election.
-She apologised for her handling of the Article 23 situation, hoped to put it behind her.
+She apologised for her handling of the Article 23 situation and hoped to put it behind her.
 However, she received only 43% of the vote, defeated by Anson Chan.